apache/gravitino/docs/trino-connector/catalog-iceberg.md

 ## Create table

-Currently, only basic table creation statements are supported, including fields, null allowance, and comments.
+The Gravitino connector currently supports basic Hive table creation statements, such as defining fields, allowing null values, and adding comments.
-Advanced features like partitioning, sorting, and distribution are not supported.
+However, it does not support advanced features like partitioning, sorting, and distribution.

 ## Alter table